augustss/MicroHs/README.md

 You can add other targets to this file, changing which compiler command is used and which runtime is selected and then use the `-t` argument to select which target you would like.

+## Packages
+To avoid compiling everything from source all the time there is a notion of a precompiled package.
+A package is simply a set of modules that are compiled together and that can then be installed in a known place (typically `~/.mcabal/mhs-VERSION/packages/`).
+Packages can depend on already installed packages.

+There is a search path for installed packages, controlled by the `-a` flag.

+To compile a package use the command `mhs -Ppackage-name.pkg modules...` where `modules...` are all the modules you wish to expose from the package.
+If other modules are needed they will automatically be included in the package.
+You typically also want to use the `-o` flag to give the package a sensible name.

+To install a package use the command `mhs -Q package-name.pkg [install-dir]`.
+If the `install-dir` is left out the package is installed in the default place.

+There is no need for any extra flags to `mhs` to use installed packages, they are all visible at all times.
+When compiling to a binary only the used parts of a package will be included in the binary.

+A (maybe) short-coming of the package system is that there can only be one version of a package installed at a time.
+If you need multiple version, you have to use different directories for them and use `-a` to control it.
+There is absolutely no checks for consistency among packages.
+There is also no compatibility between packages compiled with different versions of the compiler.

 ## Files
 There is a number of subdirectories: